How do we manage High Blood Pressure with TCM Treatment?

 Acupuncture has been shown through clinical trials to aid in blood pressure maintenance.
 In a systematic review and meta-analysis of acupuncture for grade 1 hypertension - blood pressure from 140/90 mmHg up to 159/99 mmHg, it was discovered that acupuncture is more effective in treating grade 1 hypertension than a placebo, no treatment at all, or interventions that improve lifestyle alone[5].
 Studies indicate that it achieves this through reducing the activity of renin and lowering the levels of enzymes and receptors involved in increasing blood pressure[6].
 Some commonly used acu points for blood pressure management include 百会 Bai Hui (GV20), 风池 Feng Chi (GB20) and 太冲 Tai Chong (LV3).

-At Common TCM, your physician will review your medical history and determine the optimal frequency of visits based on your current metabolic health, lifestyle and any presenting symptoms.
-Although there is no single timeline for reversing hypertension, a personalised treatment plan will review blood pressure daily for 3 months to identify the efficacy of treatment and lifestyle changes on your blood pressure.
-Should the treatment be effective, not only will you experience improved blood pressure levels, but your overall health condition will also improve.
+At Common TCM, your physician will review your medical history and determine the optimal frequency of visits to our TCM clinic in Singapore based on your current metabolic health, lifestyle and any presenting symptoms.
+Although there is no single timeline for reversing hypertension, a personalised TCM treatment plan will review blood pressure daily for 3 months to identify the efficacy of treatment and lifestyle changes on your blood pressure.
+Should the treatment be effective, not only will you experience improved blood pressure levels, but your overall health condition will also improve

 Pregnant individuals or those planning for pregnancy should consult with their physician and inform the physician of a possible pregnancy, as certain acupuncture points and herbs are contraindicated during pregnancy.
 Pregnant individuals with high blood pressure should also first visit their gynaecologist to rule out preeclampsia before seeking TCM treatment for the safety of both mum and child.